-The human footprint on the ocean is growing, and the expansion of existing and emerging ocean uses requires new and forward-looking approaches to comprehensive ocean planning.
-To meet this challenge, NOAA's National Marine Protected Areas Center (MPA Center) is developing a portfolio of place-based ocean planning tools designed to help coastal communities better understand the drivers, patterns, conflicts and benefits of ocean uses along their shores.
-The main components of this endeavor are summarized below.
+Human uses of the ocean are growing, requiring new and forward-looking approaches to comprehensive ocean planning.
+To meet this challenge, NOAA's National Marine Protected Areas Center is developing place-based ocean planning tools to help coastal communities better understand the drivers, patterns, conflicts and benefits of ocean uses along their shores.